 To get this iOS 14 feature on Android, you might have to wait a bit longer as the tech giant Google is also developing a similar feature for their own Pixel phones which might get released with Android 11.

-that allows you to double-tap on the rear of your phone and invoke actions of your choice.
+However, if you want it right now, Quinny899 from XDA has made the impossible possible.
+This man developed an app called Tap Tap that allows you to double-tap on the rear of your phone and invoke actions of your choice.
 Tap Tap gives a lot of options and features as to what action you want to take when tapped and also where we don’t want anything to happen at all, you can customise it all.
 Curious about its working nature?

 This app is using gyroscope and accelerometer sensor readings and comparing them with machine learning models that Google has trained for Pixel devices.
 It works surprisingly well on my devices and if you want iOS 14’s Back Tap feature on Android then Tap, Tap is here for you.
 You can download the app from here.
 This app is also in early stages and it is in alpha build but I used it for a while and didn’t faced any issue so give it a try and let me tell you this, it actually looks pretty cool while using this feature to take screenshots or activating google assistant.

 The latest addition in the iOS 14 brings a complete overhaul to the search menu.
 Now you can perform in-app searches basically which means that you can search for your libraries or songs in Apple music right from the search bar on the home screen which is why there is no need to open the app and search for that content from inside the app with the inbuilt app search.

 Good news is Android already has an app called Sesame which is free on play store but offers some in-app purchases.
 This app lets your search in-depth from the home screen itself.
 You can search for your contacts, system settings, Instagram stories, favourite apps, music and more with just one tap without needing to open that app and search there instead.
 This feature saves a lot of time and ultimately improves productivity.
 Although this app search feature just like iOS was available for a long time in the Chinese custom Android skins like color Os, Funtouch Os etc but they were not so great in performing with such efficiency as ios but this app, in particular, offers more dexterity.

 After years of bothering, Apple finally caved in and announced the arrival of an app drawer in iOS 14, can you believe it?
 It is similar to the app drawer in Android launchers and instead of accessible from any page on the home screen, it is in the separate pane in the home screen.
 But wait is that all?
 Actually no, there is another feature in it called the app library which organizes all your apps automatically into a folder depending on the category of app.

 Android has supports for folders on the home screen in the native google launcher but doesn’t allow folders in the app drawer.
 So to attain this you will have to use the third party launchers which allow amazing functionality.
 Nova launcher is the best among the other apps, it is free but a prime version costs around ₹99 in India which is completely worth it.
 Another benefit of using this launcher is that the Sesame search shortcuts which we learner about earlier integrates perfectly with Nova launcher.
 Do keep in mind that the folders don’t automatically categorize the apps in the app drawer, You will have to add them manually.
 If you still insist on automatic categorisation then I would suggest you use Poco Launcher which automatically categorizes the apps according to their category but it doesn’t categorize them in folders instead it made several categories page.
 So it all comes down to your own personal preference.

 Android does not have this feature natively but there is something else.
 You can install an app called Exodus which is also free on the play store.
 It scans all your installed apps and displays all the trackers that the app is using to track you.
 You can also find out all kinds of permissions that the app has been granted by default.
 This will allow you to understand how much data the app is seeking from you.
 Exodus will surely help you to strengthen your privacy in this cruel world where nothing is safe but we can do our part of strengthening our defences and protecting our privacy.

 Apple discussed many new features of Safari and how it has been finetuned for a more privacy-friendly experience in the iOS 14.
 Among the many peculiarities of Safari, the important one to be noted was the Website Privacy Report.
 Basically, with this feature, you will be able to see what trackers and cookies the website is using and the cross-site trackers that Safari has blocked.
 It is a pretty handy feature which let us know what websites are tracking our data and how much cookies are we using.

 Chrome on the other hand in Android does not offer such a report which is failing.
 Anyway, if you left chrome and shift to DuckDuckGo which is free or Firefox which is free on Play Store on Android then it shows you all the cookies and trackers that the browser has blocked.
 DuckDuckGo even gives a privacy rating to the websites you visit.
 In short, if you want iOS 14’s Website Privacy Report on Android then the DuckDuckGo browser would be a great and obvious choice.